zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 Sometimes, only a subset of genes (for example, all transcription factors) are of interest in particular research project.
 In these cases, you need to construct a [.fasta file](https://en.wikipedia.org/wiki/FASTA_format) for these genes containing all their DNA sequences, similar to .ffn (.frn) file mentioned above.
 You can name each gene uniquely as you like in the '>' line of this constructed .fasta file.
 Avoid to use -, _ or " "(space) in these names.
 Besides, download .fna file from relevant directory of the studied microorganisms as described above.

 3. **Coping with multiple copy issue**
+Some genes have multiple copies in the genome.
+If it is not specified, the program cannot design any sgRNA for such genes, because 'off-target' site due to other copies in the genome can be always identified for any designed sgRNA.
+Although it is generally a minor issue due to very small number of such genes, we still design a optional method to handle it.
+If you want to cope with this issue to make your sgRNA library more comprehensive, prepare another file by an all-against-all BLASTN.
+Install [BLAST+ package](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/), make nucleotide sequence database for your .ffn (.frn) file by makeblastdb command and then run the following: blastn -query your_.ff(r)n_file -db your_.ff(r)n_database -evalue 0.001 -out your_output_name -outfmt 6 The output file of this command will be used to identify the genes with multiple copies in the genome.
+The pregram will regard these paralogs as functionally identical and design sgRNAs to target all of them as a cluster.
+For details of the algorithm, see our paper.

 ### Step 3: Edit the configure file, which is used to set all the necessary parameters for the design.